csc-training/geocomputing_course/materials/supercomputer_setup.md

 ![](./images/HPC_basic.png)

 Typical physical parts of a supercomputer:
-* Login-nodes
+* Login nodes
-* Compute-nodes
+* Compute nodes
 * Storage
 * High-speed networks between these

-## Login-nodes
+## Login nodes
 - Login nodes are used for moving data and scripts, script editing and for starting jobs.
 - When you login to CSC's supercomputers, you enter one of the login nodes of the computer
-- There is only a few login-nodes and they are shared by all users, so they are [not intended for heavy computing.](https://docs.csc.fi/computing/overview/#usage-policy)
+- There is only a few login nodes and they are shared by all users, so they are [not intended for heavy computing.](https://docs.csc.fi/computing/overview/#usage-policy)

 ![](./images/HPC_nodes.png)

-## Compute-nodes
+## Compute nodes
-- The heavy computing should be done on compute-nodes.
+- The heavy computing should be done on compute nodes.
 - Each node has **memory**, which is used for storing information about a current task.
 - Compute nodes have 2 main type of processors:
-  * **CPU-nodes** have only CPUs (central processing unit).
+  * **CPU nodes** have only CPUs (central processing unit).
-  * **GPU-nodes** have both GPUs (graphical processing unit) and CPUs.
+  * **GPU nodes** have both GPUs (graphical processing unit) and CPUs.
 GPUs are widely used for deep learning.
-  * Each CPU-node includes **cores**, which are the basic computing.
-There are 40 cores in Puhti and 128 in Mahti and LUMI CPU-nodes.
+  * Each CPU node includes **cores**, which are the basic computing.
+There are 40 cores in Puhti and 128 in Mahti and LUMI CPU nodes.
   * It depends on the used software, if it benefits from GPU or not.
 Most GIS-tools can not use GPUs.
-  * GPUs are more expensive, so in general the software should run at least 3x faster on GPU, that it would be reasonable to use GPU-nodes.
+  * GPUs are more expensive, so in general the software should run at least 3x faster on GPU, that it would be reasonable to use GPU nodes.
 - While using compute nodes the compute resources have to be defined in advance, and specified if CPU or/and GPU is needed, how many cores or nodes and how much memory.
 - Specifics of [Puhti](https://docs.csc.fi/computing/systems-puhti/#nodes), [Mahti](https://docs.csc.fi/computing/systems-mahti/) and [LUMI](https://docs.lumi-supercomputer.eu/hardware/lumic/) compute nodes.